GSA/piv-guides/_apple/pivsierra.md

 >>`sudo security authorizationdb smartcard enable`

 >Smart Card services should now be enabled for the system.
 To check use the following command:
->>>`sudo security authorizationdb smartcard status`
+>>`sudo security authorizationdb smartcard status`

-3. Now you are ready to pair the user’s smart card with the account.
+3. Now you can pair the user’s smart card with the account.

 Pair the User’s Smart Card to their Account